andrico1234/personal-blog/content/blog/001-scaffolding-the-repo-for-your-ui-library.md

 ### Do you want the freedom to version components separately?

 A benefit of managing your components via a monorepo is that you'll be able to update individual components as they change, and not the entire library at once.
-We discuss this a little more in the article that tackles versioning.
+We discuss this a little more in [my article that tackles versioning](/006-versioning-and-publishing-getting-your-UI-library-into-your-users-hands).

 ## What did I choose?